dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

     The MyJSQLView application is a Java based program and does require the JRE, to be installed.
 The minimum runtime environment needs to be JRE-1.5.
-In addition to the JRE an extension, JDBC, needs to be installed that allows Java to communicate to the HSQL, MySQL, Oracle, PostgreSQL, or SQLite database.
+In addition to the JRE an extension, JDBC, needs to be installed that allows Java to communicate to the MySQL, Oracle, PostgreSQL, or SQLite database.
 The programs are available on the Internet free of charge.
-Check with the sites hsqldb.org, dev.mysql.com, oracle.com, jdbc.postgresql.org, and www.xerial.org.
+Check with the sites dev.mysql.com, oracle.com, jdbc.postgresql.org, and www.xerial.org.
-Note, the HSQLDB contains no separate JDBC, it is embedded in the HSQLDB.jar.
 The jar file for these extensions needs to be installed to the JRE /lib/ext directory.
 On a Windows system this JRE directory in normally under C:/Windows/java.
 On a Linux/Unix system the directory is normally under the /usr/lib directory, and is most easily found by typing the command "which java" in a console.
 Please consult with each vendor for specific installation instructions for these JDBC pieces of code.
 Similarly if other databases are to be accessed via the application then again installed the recommended driver(s) to the Java Runtime /lib/ext directory.
+The exception JDBC installation is for the HSQL database which uses an integrated JDBC built into the application.
+MyJSQLView as of v3.33 includes this database so no additional installation need take place.

     The new login interface and Connection Manager use a XML configuration file for saving user preferences.
 Upon first running MyJSQLView a reference XML file,